 C: So if you’ve grown up in a situation where there wasn’t enough of that Sovereign energy around how do you heal that and develop that later on in life so that you’re not constantly going back into these traumatic situations?

 M: Well it’s interesting because a lot of the time we’ve been talking about Sovereign I’ve been thinking – ‘well this is what a therapist does – this is the role that a therapist plays’ – and it’s not the only role that a therapist plays because you also hold a Magicians role – stepping back and allowing people to see perspective and reframe things.
 But a lot of the time I think a good therapist is modelling that unconditional love, that acceptance, that lack of judgment….so that someone can be free and the inner child parts are free to come up.
-Certainly in Shadow Work that’s what we would do.
-Almost always the first thing we do with anybody is to bring in a strong Sovereign so that they can learn to be that way towards themselves.
+Certainly in shadow work that’s what I would do.
+Almost always the first thing I do with anybody is to bring in a strong Sovereign so that they can learn to be that way towards themselves.
 That’s the sort of double whammy: if you haven’t had that from the outside then you don’t treat yourself like that – you talk to yourself from a more critical place in a way that maybe your parents or those around you treated you.
-And so you can’t even bring love for yourself to those parts until you’ve had it modelled somehow or experienced it in a piece of Shadow Work.
+And so you can’t even bring love for yourself to those parts until you’ve had it modelled somehow or experienced it in a piece of shadow work.

-C: Yes I mean I’ve done Shadow Work Groups with you where as an individual I’ve done pieces of work and then I’ve also done couples work.
+C: Yes I mean I’ve done shadow work groups with you where as an individual I’ve done pieces of work and then I’ve also done couples work.
 I’m wondering though, how it works in a group dynamic where there’s transference between people in a group that’s quite complex because it involves more than one person, or more than two people.
 Is there any insight from the Sovereign perspective on those sort of situations?

 So far we’ve talked about an individual’s inner world so I am asking how does that mesh – for example, if there is trauma present and somebody is not mobilised, how does that interact with someone say who has a very strong Warrior?

 M: There’s no reason to avoid it except that it would be complicated but that in a way that only ups the potential for healing.
-But I think the Shadow Work communication model (which I think you have come across) – that would be my first port of call so that everyone can start to see, especially the people involved, and I would work with two at a time within the complex dynamic I think to try and simplify it a bit and when you’ve got an understanding of that then you can look at the bigger picture so that everybody involved, including the two people, can start to understand why each person is behaving in a certain way.
+But I think the Five Fields communication model I use (which I think you have come across) – that would be my first port of call so that everyone can start to see, especially the people involved, and I would work with two at a time within the complex dynamic I think to try and simplify it a bit and when you’ve got an understanding of that then you can look at the bigger picture so that everybody involved, including the two people, can start to understand why each person is behaving in a certain way.
 Because the person who is being Warrior is likely also to be carrying some pain or some trauma from the past that’s causing them to behave that way that’s expressing differently, that for them is expressing as Warrior – the person who is traumatised will be behaving maybe in fragmented ways or confusing ways to other people because of their reaction to the situation that they are perceiving as something from their traumatised past.
 And so the communication model is one way – or just talking about parts of people and helping them to see what parts are ‘out’: What is it that’s stimulating the traumatised person?
 Where is that coming from?
 Why are they feeling that way and having that usually quite extreme response?
 And equally what is it from the Warrior person’s past that is causing them to react to it?
 It maybe that they carry something very similar themselves that they don’t want to see and so the Warrior is protecting them from seeing that by attacking.
 Or it could be a multitude of other reasons.
 But the first thing – the Sovereign’s job – is to bring off the shame, that has to be done.
 So the Sovereign’s job is to hold the belief that everybody in that room is absolutely sane and perfect and loving and loveable and is behaving as they are for totally understandable reasons.
 It’s in that sort of cauldron that then everybody can step back – you know that doesn’t mean that the pain and the anger and the resentment and hurt and everything won’t be there …

 C: …but if the shame’s not there then people can own their part in it or their history of what has led to that behaviour can’t they, and not have to keep defending or dissociating or hiding.